Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 That sequence usually improves the product faster than a palette refresh.

+The strongest interfaces do not feel expensive because they ask to be admired.
 They feel expensive because somebody stayed late, removed the obvious vanity, and finished the edges.

-Part of the public notes on grounded AI systems, retrieval, evals, and delivery under real constraints.
+Part of the public notes on grounded AI systems, retrieval, evals, and shipping under real constraints.

 On this page